-I'd like to thank Stephen Thompson from The Singles for this great band bio, I decided to delete my previous post, and combine both records into one post.
+I want to thank Stephen Thompson from The Singles for this great band bio.

 Doublethink Records 1980

 1. Love Of Loves

 Basilisk Records 1980